shivharis/turtlebot3_wiki/docs/source/friends.rst

 :``Type``: RC Car
 :``Features``: About 1:2 gear ratio, differential gears want to make Car be in the Formula E!
-:``Components``: Two Dynamixel XM-430 Series (One for steering, one for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, OLLO plastic frames.
+:``Components``: Two Dynamixel X 430 Series (One for steering, one for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, OLLO plastic frames.
 :``Hardware``: (coming soon)
 :``Software``: ``Examples`` → ``turtlebot3`` → ``turtlebot3_friends`` → ``turtlebot3_car``
 :``Video``: